The Personal Fitness Merit Badge: Your Ultimate Guide in 2026

 1. Body: Stay at your recommended weight and exercise often.

-2. Diet: Regularly eat a balanced and nutritious diet
+2. Diet: Regularly eat a balanced and nutritious diet.

-3. Habits: Avoid drugs, tobacco or alcohol
+3. Habits: Avoid drugs, tobacco, or alcohol.

-4. Mental Health: Get enough sleep and keep your stress levels low
+4. Mental Health: Get enough sleep and keep your stress levels low.

 By following these four points throughout your life, you’ll lower your odds of contracting the most serious diseases which include: cancer, type-2 diabetes, Alzheimer’s, or heart disease.